 While the roots of the practice can’t be traced to a specific period of time, research shows it has been used to shed light on a person’s unique story for quite a bit.
-(And really, it’s just plain-old fascinating, which is generally reason enough to learn more about it, right?)
+(And really, it’s just plain-old fascinating, which is reason enough to learn more about it, right?)

-Bonus: It turns out you don’t have to be a palmistry expert to learn a few of the basics that come along with palm reading, according to Helene Saucedo, an Atlanta-based palm reader who runs Handful of Stars palm readings out of a seriously cool renovated vintage camper.
+Bonus: It turns out you don’t have to be a palmistry expert to learn a few of the basics that come along with palm reading, according to Helene Saucedo, an Atlanta-based palm reader who runs Handful of Stars palm readings out of a cool renovated vintage camper.

 So, light a candle and get comfortable.
 Below, Saucedo shares her secrets about what you need to know to start analyzing your own hand from the comfort of your own home (or camper).
+(And for even more insights into palm reading, check out A Little Bit of Palmistry by Cassandra Easson.)

 Keep four major lines in mind